 This course provides students with knowledge and skills to apply ethical standards to guide their professional practices as behavior analysts.
-Ethical standards and guidelines of professional organizations or agencies are presented, with in-depth study of the standards of Applied Behavior Analysts International (ABAI), Association of Professional Behavior Analyst (APBA), and the Behavior Analyst Certification Board (BACB).
+Ethical standards and guidelines of professional organizations or agencies are presented, with in-depth study of the standards of Association for Behavior Analysis International (ABAI), Association of Professional Behavior Analysts (APBA), and the Behavior Analyst Certification Board (BACB).

 SPED 6319.
 Bilingual Cognitive Assessment.
 3 Hours.

 This course provides students with the theory base, knowledge of current issues, and techniques of administering individual tests of cognitive ability.
 Emphasis is placed on assessment of dual-language individuals in a valid and ethical manner.
 Each student will learn to administer, score, and interpret current cognitive assessment data that are conducted in English and Spanish.

 Prerequisite: SPED 5302 and approval of instructor.